lsst-dm/dmtn-120/index.rst

 ---------

 As noted in :ref:`genericmap`, we were unable to develop a design for :class:`lsst.afw.typehandling.GenericMap` that could accept objects of any type.
-We introduce the :class:`lsst.afw.typehandling.Storable` interface to let :class:`~lsst.afw.typehandling.GenericMap` interact with LSST-specific types.
+We introduced the :class:`lsst.afw.typehandling.Storable` interface to let :class:`~lsst.afw.typehandling.GenericMap` interact with LSST-specific types.
-Any user-defined class must inherit from :class:`~lsst.afw.typehandling.Storable` to be stored in a :class:`~lsst.afw.typehandling.GenericMap`, and C++ visitors for :class:`~lsst.afw.typehandling.GenericMap` must support the case where a value is :class:`~lsst.afw.typehandling.Storable`.
+Any user-defined class must inherit from :class:`~lsst.afw.typehandling.Storable` to be stored in a :class:`~lsst.afw.typehandling.GenericMap` or :class:`~lsst.afw.image.ExposureInfo`.

 To make it easier to work with :class:`~lsst.afw.typehandling.Storable` objects in C++, the interface declares several standard methods.
 These add some clutter to implementation classes that don't define them, but make it possible to persist :class:`~lsst.afw.typehandling.Storable` objects and perform generic object manipulation without the need for unsafe casting in user code.